2025 Leadership Program

 July 11, 12:00-1:30 PM

-Analyzing Data Using an Equity-Minded Framework (Hannah Lawler, Santa Monica College | Sherri Bradford, Santa Monica College)
+(DEIA) Analyzing Data Using an Equity-Minded Framework | Hannah Lawler & Sherri Bradford

 In this session, presenters will demonstrate how to precisely measure and monitor equity gaps in student outcome metrics.
 Participants will explore how different ways of framing data can influence sense making, discussions, and the development of strategies to address inequities for racially minoritized and other marginalized student groups.
 The session will also advocate for applying an equity-minded lens to data analysis and provide an opportunity for participants to practice analyzing and interpreting data using this framework.